ubergarm/r1-ktransformers-guide/README.md

 and didn't check context lengths etc.

 This is a quick manic attempt at getting some info out on `ktransformers` though it doesn't seem fully baked yet haha...
+Also I notice it seems to just go off the rails pretty easily as compared to llama.cpp hah..

 Also its [unclear what is ktransformers v0.2 vs v0.3](https://kvcache-ai.github.io/ktransformers/en/DeepseekR1_V3_tutorial.html#v03-showcase)
+I found a way to get the v0.3 binary preview file with the website good luck... lol

 Additional references at bottom.